 Regulatory changes in the Pilbara

-Energy Policy WA has been progressing work to evolve the regulatory regime to facilitate the future of the Pilbara’s electricity networks.
+Energy Policy WA has been progressing work to evolve the Pilbara Networks regulatory regime to ensure it remains fit-for-purpose into the future.

 Last updated:

-Energy Policy WA has released two consultation papers on proposed regulatory changes to the Pilbara Networks Access Code (PNAC) and the Pilbara Networks Rules (PNR).
+Energy Policy WA has released draft implementation plans for proposed regulatory changes to the Pilbara Networks Access Code (PNAC) and the Pilbara Networks Rules (PNR).

-The proposed changes have been developed as part of the Pilbara Roundtable and Pilbara Advisory Committee work programs.
-The changes are required to implement the Pilbara Energy Transition Plan, through increased interconnection, increased renewable generation and increased private sector investment.
+The proposed changes were developed as part of the Pilbara Roundtable and PNR Pilbara Advisory Committee work programs.
+The changes are required to support the Pilbara Energy Transition Plan, which seeks to promote increased interconnection, increased renewable generation and increased private sector investment in the Pilbara.

 • Enabling efficient third‑party access to the North West Interconnected System (NWIS) that facilitates competition and innovation in generation and retail markets.